pryzach/suggestions-engine/README.md

 ## About

-Quite simple implementation of highly performant suggestions engine with support of LTR and RTL languages.
+Minimalistic implementation of highly performant suggestions engine with support of "alphabetic" languages (both LTR and RTL).

 ## Performance